trifectatechfoundation/teach-rs/slides/D-trait-objects-patterns.md

 - Deref coercion by `.` 'converts' `self` from `Dog` to `Animal`
 - Rust favours explicit conversions for easier reasoning about code

-*It will only add confusion: for OOP programmers it's incomplete, for Rust programmers it goes against semantics*
+*It will only add confusion: for OOP programmers it's incomplete, for Rust programmers it is unidiomatic*

 ## ⚠️ Don't do OOP in Rust!